makrai/notes/mahabadi2106-compacter-low-rank.md

     * They also require huge models to work well but
     * choosing good prompts becomes harder with larger model sizes [9]
   * Soft prompt methods treat prompts as trainable continuous parameters, which
-    * prepended to the inputs at the input layer or intermediate layers [10, 11, 12].
-Such methods, however,
+    * prepended to the inputs at the input layer or intermediate layers [10, 11, 12]
-    * often require large models to achieve good performance and are
+    * hE often require large models to achieve good performance
     * very sensitive to initialization and unstable during training
 * The theoretically motivated low-rank methods
-  * train a small number of parameters that lie in a low-dimensional subspace using random projections [13, 14].
-However,
+  * train a small number of parameters that lie in a low-dimensional subspace using random projections [13, 14]
   * hE storing the random projection matrices causes substantial memory overhead and leads to slow training times
 * adapter methods [1, 15]